TS SSC Exam Invigilator Duties & Instructions for 10th Class Board Exams

 (iii) Distribution of Main Answer Books:

-In case of mutilated OMR sheets or torn/spoiled OMR sheets also blank OMR sheets are to be used following the procedure described.
-Similarly in the case of additional Roll numbers allotted to the centre at the last minute blank OMR sheets (Nonstandard OMR sheet having no particulars in Part-I of OMR sheet) shall be used.
+In case of mutilated OMR sheets or torn/spoiled OMR sheets, blank OMR sheets are to be used following the procedure described.
+Similarly, blank OMR sheets (non-standard OMR sheets having no particulars in Part I of the OMR sheet) shall be used for additional Roll numbers allotted to the center at the last minute.

-Instructions to TS SSC Exams invigilators, TS 10th Class invigilators duties
+Instructions to TS SSC Exams invigilators, TS 10th Class invigilator’s duties

 (v) DISTRIBUTION OF ADDITIONAL ANSWER BOOKS:

-- The particulars indicating the Serial Number of additional answer books issued to the respective Roll Numbers shall also be maintained in the relevant proforma given by the Chief Superintendent.
+9. The particulars indicating the Serial Number of additional answer books issued to the respective Roll Numbers shall also be maintained in the relevant proforma given by the Chief Superintendent.

 (vi) COLLECTION AND HANDING OVER OF ANSWER SCRIPTS:

-- At the end of the last answer sheet, the invigilator has to write “The End” or put his full signature.
+• At the end of the last answer sheet, the invigilator has to write “The End” or put his full signature.

 vii) ENSURE PROPER TAGGING:

 Invigilators have to verify whether all the candidates have tagged all the additional sheets given to them and part -B to the Main sheet as per their record while receiving answer scripts from the candidate, and then only permit the candidates to leave the rooms.
-No candidate should be allowed to leave the examination hall without handing over the answer scripts / Additional answer scripts, Part (B) question paper etc., which were given to them.
+No candidate should be allowed to leave the examination hall without handing over the answer scripts / Additional answer scripts, Part (B) question paper, etc., given to them.

 ix) DATED SIGNATURES OF CANDIDATE S ON THE ATTENDANCE SHEETS: